singhaniasnigdha/Interactive-Lab-Hub/Lab 3/README.md

 echo "Just what do you think you're doing, Dave?" | festival --tts
 ```

-You can also play audio files directly with `aplay filename`.
+Audio files can also be played directly with `aplay filename`.

-After looking through this folder do the same for the `speech2text` folder.
-In particular, look at `test_words.py` and make sure you understand how the vocab is defined.
-Then try `./vosk_demo_mic.sh`
+The home directory on the Pi also contains `speech2text` folder.
+We explore the different shell/python scripts, especially `test_words.py`, to understand how the vocabulary of the system is defined. `./vosk_demo_mic.sh` shows how this tool can be used.

 ## Serving Pages

 In Lab 1 we served a webpage with flask.
-In this lab you may find it useful to serve a webpage for the controller on a remote device.
+In this lab, it may be useful to serve a webpage for the controller on a remote device.
 Here is a simple example of a webserver.

 ```
 pi@ixe00:~/$ python server.py